LucaVaccari/Lithium/README.md

 Every information is fetched via the HTTP protocol, using JSON for potential message bodies.
 The actual streaming protocol is HLS and is already implemented by JavaFX's Media class.

+The current view is periodically updated to reflect changes in the database (like the number of followers of a playlist or an arist or the number of saves of a track in the favourites).

 ### HTTP Server